BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/moria.md

 **WARGEAR**

-- Claws and teeth
+- Claws and Teeth

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]

 **SPECIAL RULES**

-- Monstrous Charge
+- [Monstrous Charge]
-- Mountain Dweller
+- [Mountain Dweller]
-- Resistant to Magic
+- [Resistant to Magic]
-- Terror
+- [Terror]
-- Woodland Creature
+- [Woodland Creature]

 - **Protect the Nest** `ACTIVE`

 At the start of the game, place a 25mm Nest marker.
-Whilst within 3" of the Nest, Cave Drake gains the Fearless special rule.
+Whilst within 3" of the Nest, Cave Drake gains the [Fearless] special rule.

 - **Gaping Maw** `BRUTAL POWER ATTACK`